PoisotLab/ms_network_prediction/manuscript.md

 the forecast's estimates, forecasts should incorporate as much uncertainty about the future scenario as possible.
 One way to do this is _ensemble modeling_ which combines forecasts from
-multiple different models.
+multiple different models [@Parker2013EnsMod].
 However, as we increase the amount of uncertainty we incorporate into a forecasting model, the resolution of the forecast's predictions shrinks, and therefore the modeler be mindful of the trade-off between resolution and accuracy in any forecasting model.

 # References